dipladenia bush

 It is an evergreen vine that creates beautiful flowers, which attract hummingbirds and insects.
 Aside from being an excellent source of color in the garden, it is also a houseplant for some.

-Dipladenia vs. Mandevilla
+Differences between Dipladenia and Mandevilla

 There are species under the same family and genus that are often interchanged and misidentified.
 These are the dipladenia plant and the mandevilla vine, which both produce attention-grabbing flowers.

 The confusion is highly likely to happen from the common names themselves.
 However, one must keep a keen eye on the differences.
-First, the main difference between the two is their growth habit.
+First, the main difference between the two plants is their growth habit.

 Moreover, the best way to distinguish which is by having a deeper knowledge about them.
 The succeeding parts of this article will help shed some light on the dipladenia bush.